Master’s degree by research

 Supervision

-From 1 July 2020 all HDR students must have a supervisory team with a minimum of two supervisors, one of whom will be your lead supervisor and responsible for the overall supervisory experience.
+All HDR students must have a supervisory team with a minimum of 2 supervisors, one of whom will be your lead supervisor and responsible for the overall supervisory experience.
+Read more about supervision.

 Thesis